Azure/azure-rest-api-specs/specification/billing/resource-manager/readme.az.md

           groupExtensionMode: preview

 # -------- Invoice --------
-      # customize for download command by manual for ungraceful implmentation by default
+      # customize for download command by manual for ungraceful implementation by default
       - where:
           group: Invoices
           op: DownloadInvoice